lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 SCHC Compression reduces the header sending only the Type, a mapped code, and the least significant bits of Message ID (9 bits in the example above).

-Note that a client located in an Application Server sending a request to a server located in the Device may not be compressed through this Rule since the MID will not start with 7 bits equal to 0.
+Note that a client located in an Application Server sending a request to a server located in the Device may not be compressed through this Rule since the MID might not start with 7 bits equal to 0.
 A CoAP proxy placed before the SCHC C/D can rewrite the message ID to fit the value and match the Rule.